-- 1. Wash your hands well with soap and running water and dry. - 2.
-Lubricate the catheter generously. - 3.
-Hold the labia open with your non-dominant hand using thumb and forefinger so that you can identify the urinary meatus (the small opening of the urethra, the tube that leads to the bladder). - 4.
-Wash from front to back three times with soap and water, using a clean area of the clean washcloth or wipes.
-Rinse off soap. - 5.
-Continue holding the labia open and insert the catheter gently about 1 inch beyond the point where urine begins to flow. - 6.
+- and working outward.
+Use clean area of wash cloth/ wipe each time.
+Never wash back and forth over the urethral opening.
+Rinse off soap. - 4.
+While holding the penis upright, insert the catheter gently.
+Just before the bladder, you may feel some resistance.
+Do not push the catheter in and out if resistance is met.
+Rather, hold the catheter and continue to advance slowly, using gentle but firm pressure, until the muscle relaxes. - 5.
+Sometimes having your child take a deep breath and slowly letting it out helps.
+Continue to insert the catheter until urine begins to flow.
+Then insert the catheter approximately 1 inch farther and hold it there until urine stops flowing. - 6.
 Hold the catheter in place until flow stops.
-Have child push with abdominal muscles or sit up to fully empty. - 7.
+Have child push with abdominal muscles or sit up to fully empty bladder. - 7.
 Remove catheter slowly, rotating it slightly.
-If flow begins, stop in that position until flow stops again.
+If flows begins, stop in that position until flow stops again.
 To completely remove, pinch off catheter with fingers and remove.
 This will prevent urine in the tube from returning to the bladder.